dojo/docs/dojo/byId.rst

   console.log(node == other);
   >>> true

-If you pass dojo.byId a string, and no domNode is found to match, ''undefined'' is returned, which is adequate truthiness to use conditionally:
+If you pass dojo.byId a string, and no domNode is found to match, ''undefined'' or the null object is returned (depending on the browser), which is adequate truthiness to use conditionally:

 .. code-block :: javascript
   :linenos: